CarlaBuongiorno/The-Collector/README.md

 * Log in.
 * Be confident that their password is be stored securely.
 * Navigate intuitively, with no need to use the browser's back button.
+* Update and delete their profile/account.
+* Add comics to their catalogue.
+* View their catalogue.
+* Edit and delete comics.
+* Browse and search other collector's comics.
+* Log out.

 #### Admin Goals